Andrew-S-Rosen/QMOF/README.md

 4. [`example_dos`](example_dos): HSE06-D3(BJ) density of states (data and plotting scripts) for the highlighted structures in the [QMOF database paper](https://doi.org/10.26434/chemrxiv.13147616).

+Supplementary QMOF database files are made available on a [Box server](https://northwestern.box.com/s/uasi8jpov51icueu3s3wvcftkgjcwil7), as described below:

+1. `charge_densities`: Charge densities for the MOFs in the QMOF database.
+If you'd like to download all the charge densities, please contact me directly since Box currently has a 15 GB limit on downloads.

+2. `ml_reproducibility`: SOAP similarity kernels and CGCNN encodings for the (unrelaxed) QMOF database structures, which can be used with the machine learning scripts described below.
+This is included solely for reproducibility purposes.

 ## Fidelity Tracker
 See [here](https://github.com/arosen93/QMOF/blob/main/fidelity_tracker) for an up-to-date list of any refcodes with flagged structural fidelity issues not captured via the automated filtering steps.
 User contributions are highly encouraged!